When Governors have been appointed they may be assigned to various roles and responsibilities within the governing board.

 For your information, any school who has membership of the PSHE Association can give their Governors access to this membership too.
 PSHE Association membership is £120 per year and provides excellent resources available to support the development of the subject.

-The governing board of every mainstream school is encouraged to have a Special Educational Needs (SEN) Governor to champion the issue of special educational needs within the work of the governing body and to have specific oversight of the school’s arrangements and provision for meeting pupils' special educational needs.
-The precise responsibilities of the SEN Governor need to be determined by the governing body and so will vary from school to school.
+The governing board of every mainstream school is encouraged to have a Special Educational Needs (SEN) Governor to champion the issue of special educational needs within the work of the governing board and to have specific oversight of the school’s arrangements and provision for meeting pupils' special educational needs.
+The precise responsibilities of the SEN Governor need to be determined by the governing board and so will vary from school to school.